greenonline/YACCAdventure/README.md

  - You can kill Thorin as many times as you want.
  - You can take as much gold coins as you wish.
- -  You can continually pick up the key, and yet it will still be there on the floor, and not in your pocession.
+ -  You can continually pick up the key, and yet it will still be there on the floor, and not in your possession.

 There are no limits... therefore no game.